nbonfante/DS-User-Guide/user-guide/docs/curating/policies.md

 We started counting since May 17, 2021.
 We update the reports on a monthly basis and we report data metrics to NSF every quarter.
 Currently we are in the process of formatting the reports to participate in the Make your Data Count initiative.

-<strong>Data Vignettes</strong>
+#### Data Reuse Stories Case Studies

-Since 2020 we conduct <a href="https://www.designsafe-ci.org/rw/impact-of-data-reuse/">Data Reuse Vignettes</a>.
+Since 2020 we conduct <a href="https://www.designsafe-ci.org/rw/impact-of-data-reuse/">Data Reuse Case Studies </a>.
 For this, we identify published papers and interview researchers that have reused data published in DDR.
 In this context, reuse means that researchers are using data published by others for purposes different than those intended by the data creators.
 During the interviews we use a semi-structured questionnaire to discuss the academic relevance of the research, the ease of access to the data in DDR, and the understandability of the data publication in relation to metadata and documentation clarity and completeness.
 We feature the data stories on the DesignSafe website and use the feedback to make changes and to design new reuse strategies.
-The methodology used in this project was presented at the International <a href="http://qqml.org/event/qqml-2020/">Qualitative and Quantitative Methods in Libraries 2020 International Conference</a> .
-See <a href="http://qqml.org/wp-content/uploads/2017/09/Book-of-Abstracts-26-5-2020-.pdf">Perspectives on Data Reuse from the Field of Natural Hazards Engineering</a>.

-<strong>Data Awards</strong>
+#### Dataset Awards

-In 2021 we launched the first<a href="https://www.designsafe-ci.org/community/news/2020/december/designsafe-announces-data-publishing-awards/"> Data Publishing Award</a> to encourage excellence in data publication and to stimulate reuse.
-Data publications are nominated by our user community based on contribution to scientific advancement and curation
+In 2021 we launched the [DesignSafe Dataset Awards](https://www.designsafe-ci.org/community/dataset-awards/) to encourage excellence in data publication and to stimulate reuse.
+Data publications are nominated by our designated user community based on contribution to scientific advancement and curation

+#### Data Privacy

+This policy explains what information DesignSafe collects through your use of DDR and how we treat that information.
+The DDR website may contain links to other websites, applications and/or software.
+We are not responsible for the privacy practices of these third parties, and you should read through their practices before clicking or using them.

+The DesignSafe DDR is hosted at the University of Texas at Austin, Texas Advanced Computing Center (TACC).
+A DesignSafe user account is a TACC user account.
+When registering for an account, TACC collects your name, email address, institution, and country of citizenship.
+Additionally, after account approval and subsequent login to DesignSafe, DesignSafe collects your Natural Hazard Interests, Technical Domain, Professional Level and Research Activities.

+When a user accesses DesignSafe, our web server software generates log files of the IP address of their computer and the user-agent, which contains minimal information about their browser and operating system.
+If the user is logged to DesignSafe, their username is also recorded.
+When a user downloads a file from the DDR, our software collects the aforementioned data and accompanying download data such as the time of the download and files downloaded.
+The aforementioned data is available to DesignSafe web programmers and data analysts to help diagnose problems, manage the repository, respond to users requests, and to provide services.

+When users publish data or other products as authors and co-authors their names, email address, and institution become publicly available in the dataset's landing page.
+This facilitates establishing contact with authors about the particulars of their datasets publications.

+Data collected during downloads, previews, or copies of files as well as views of published datasets are used solely in aggregate to comply with [Make Data Count](https://makedatacount.org/data-metrics-2/) usage reporting standards.
+This information is processed and made publicly available in the datasets landing pages as Views and Downloads for purposes of showing the impact of the datasets.
+All data is retained in the logs and DDR's internal database as needed for business purposes.
+We do not share any personally identifiable information we collect or develop about our users to any third parties for any purpose, unless required by law.
+Any reports we may share externally use unidentifiable, aggregated data.

+DesignSafe only uses first-party cookies for authentication.
+We use cookies so that users don't have to re-authenticate every time they refresh the page and no PII is stored in those cookies.
+There are Google Analytics cookies that collect metrics about visitors, but the personally identifying pieces like IP addresses are anonymized.
+Users browsing habits are not tracked for advertising or marketing purposes.

+Users are required to use [Multi-Factor Authentication (MFA)](https://docs.tacc.utexas.edu/basics/mfa/) as an additional security measure when logging to DDR.
+DDR has security measures to prevent loss of the data and information.
+See the [DesignSafe Cyber Security Policy](https://www.designsafe-ci.org/user-guide/tools/advanced/cybersecurity/) for more details.

 ### Data Preservation

 Data preservation encompasses diverse activities carried out by all the stakeholders involved in the lifecycle of data, from data management planning to data curation, publication and long-term archiving.
 Once data is submitted to the Data Depot Repository (DDR,) we have functionalities and <a href="https://www.designsafe-ci.org/rw/user-guides/" target="_blank">Guidance </a>in place to address the long-term preservation of the submitted data.